SPECTER: An Instrument Concept for CMB Spectral Distortion Measurements with Enhanced Sensitivity: Discussion and Conclusion

 In summary, we have presented a novel instrument design to measure the $\mu$-distortion at high significance even after marginalizing over foregrounds, using a feasible number of detectors and frequency channels.
 This concept offers a new path forward to measuring CMB spectral distortions in the coming decades.
 There are several steps that can be undertaken to further build on this instrument concept:

-\begin{enumerate} \item One of the main takeaways of this work is the frequency range needed to observe $\mu$ at high significance.
-It would be interesting to explore in future work the possibility of obtaining the lowest-frequency measurements from the ground with a separate instrument, which would significantly reduce the size of the low-frequency detector imaging array in \emph{SPECTER}.
-For example, one might consider a separate ground-based instrument dedicated to the lowest-frequency bands (e.g., 1.5 to 3.5 GHz), where atmospheric fluctuations are minimal. \item We have determined the absolute calibration requirements needed to avoid a bias on $\mu$.
-Future work must to be done to test and further develop the technology needed to achieve these calibration levels. \item In this paper we used the sky model from A17.
+\begin{enumerate} \item One of the main takeaways from this work is the determination of the frequency coverage necessary to detect the $\mu$-distortion signal to high significance.
+The \emph{SPECTER} concept presents an initial instrument design that implements these frequency channels at the required sensitivities.
+While this initial design meets baseline performance goals, there remains significant room for optimization—particularly in the low-frequency instruments (2× LFFI), which in their current configuration require a substantial cryogenic volume.
+One promising avenue to reducing the size of the LFFI involves the development of parametric amplifiers, which may offer an order-of-magnitude sensitivity improvement over HEMT amplifiers at these frequencies and thus enable a more compact instrument footprint. \item We have determined that the absolute calibration needed to avoid a large bias on $\mu$ requires thermometry accuracy at the $\mathrm{\sim \mu K}$ level.
+These requirements are independent of the adopted measurement strategy at this sensitivity level and therefore present a fundamental challenge to any unbiased measurement of the $\mu$-distortion signal. \item In this paper we used the sky model from A17.
 It is important to carry out further work to improve and update the foreground models using current datasets, especially at the lowest and highest frequencies. \item We have shown that increasing the spectral resolution and observing time improves the robustness of the instrument to the assumed sky model.
 Future efforts can be made to improve the stability of the performance with respect to the sky modeling. \item Our forecasts are conservative in the sense that we only use the frequency dependence of the all-sky monopole signal to separate the different sky components.
 The statistical anisotropy of the Galactic foregrounds could be used to further improve the component separation, e.g., by performing a pixel-space analysis and using spatial information.
 This work would require full-sky simulations of all components, but could significantly improve the forecasts with no change in the instrument concept. \item In this work, we explored possible options for a pathfinder mission to observe the $y$-distortion alone (Appendix~\ref{app:y_dist}), while using the intermediate frequencies of the \emph{SPECTER} set-up.
 Future work can focus on finding a configuration that would serve both as a prototype to \emph{SPECTER} and achieve this goal. \item We focused on the $\mu$- and $y$-distortions in this work.
 Further optimization of the instrument configuration to detect additional distortion signals of interest such as the CRR lines (e.g., possibly via increased frequency resolution) would expand the scope of the science targets.

 \end{enumerate}